-The Bureau of Labor Statistics reports in its Occupational Outlook Handbook that competition for jobs in the legal field will remain strong as more students are graduating from law school than there are jobs available.
-However, the employment of lawyers is projected to grow 8 percent from 2016 to 2026, with 65,000 new jobs created.
+The Bureau of Labor Statistics (BLS) reports in its Occupational Outlook Handbook that competition for jobs in the legal field will remain strong as more students graduate from law school than there are jobs available.
+However, BLS also projects that employment of lawyers will grow 8 percent from 2016 to 2026, with 65,000 new jobs created.

 Other jobs within the legal field are also growing.
-The BLS projects employment of paralegals and legal assistants to grow 15percent from 2016 to 2026, which is must faster than average, and mediator and conciliator jobs are projected to grow at a rate of 10 percent during the same time frame.
+The BLS projects employment of paralegals and legal assistants to grow 15 percent from 2016 to 2026, which is must faster than average.
+Mediator and conciliator jobs are projected to grow at a rate of 10 percent during the same time frame.

 Legal Industry Jobs